Lisa HoggView Profile

 - A company will require finance for business growth and development or to help them manage their cash flow more effectively.
 They will approach their bank or a secured lender, such as a factoring company, to obtain this borrowing.

 - The bank or lender will require security for the loan, and they will ask the company to sign a debenture with either a fixed or floating charge.
 This provides the bank with security over the assets of the company.

 What does an administrative receiver do?

-The primary objective of a receiver is to take control of the company’s assets that are covered by the floating charge with the aim of recouping money owed to the creditor that appointed them.
-As soon as a receiver has been appointed, they take complete control of the assets and they are not appointed to consider the directors’ or shareholders’ needs.
+A receiver takes control of the company’s assets that are covered by the floating charge.
+By doing so, they aim to recoup money owed to the creditor that appointed them.
+As soon as a receiver is appointed, they take complete control of the assets and are not there to consider the directors’ or shareholders’ needs.
 Their main purpose is to repay ‘preferential creditors’, the charge holders and cover the cost of the receivership.

-Subject to the condition of the floating charge, the receiver is able to break the company up, sell the assets or actually sell the company as a going concern.
+Depending on the condition of the floating charge, the receiver can break the company up, sell the assets and even the company itself as a going concern.
 Their decision will be wholly dependent upon what will maximise the return to the lender.
-The company can either be sold partially or as a whole.
-Alternatively, the receiver may determine that the best action to take is to keep on trading whilst a CVA (company voluntary arrangement) or another type of rescue vehicle is implemented.
+The company can either be sold partially or in its entirety.
+Alternatively, the receiver may determine that the best action to take is to keep on trading while putting the company into a Company Voluntary Arrangement (CVA) or another insolvency procedure.

 The receiver has the right to dismiss either all or some of the company’s employees and directors.